etalab-ia/albert-api/README.md

 ### Configure your models and add features

-With configuration file, you can connect to your own models and add addtionnal services to Albert API.
+With configuration file, you can connect to your own models and add addtionnal services to OpenGateLLM.
 Start by creating a configuration file and a .env dedicated:

 ```bash